Skip to main content

 Example: an e-commerce marketplace might want to include an attribute that identifies a user as a "buyer" or a "seller", so they can then filter their survey responses in Iterate to only show buyers or sellers.

 By default, Iterate will include only the user's Braze ID via the integration.
-If there are additional attributes you'd like to include, you can add them to the HTML code provided in the "Publish" tab of your survey.
+If there are additional attributes you'd like to include, you can add them to the HTML code provided in the "Publish" tab of your survey by clicking "Customize user properties" above where the HTML is shown:

-To add attributes, include an additional line in this JSON object where the key is the attribute name as you'd like it to appear in Iterate, and the value is a Braze personalization tag (note it should be surrounded by double quotes).
+To add attributes, choose a user property name as you'd like it to appear in Iterate, and then enter the Braze template tag that will fill the correct value.
 See the list of supported personalization tags, which includes custom attributes.

-For example, to include the user's first name, last name, and email address in the data available via Iterate, add the following lines:
+For example, to include the user's first name, last name, and email address in the data available via Iterate, you'd add these properties:

 Important Note: Once created, the type of a property (e.g. 'user_id' is a number) cannot be changed.
 If you need to update the property type you can create a new key (e.g. 'user_id_string') or reach out to [email protected] to help.

-You can also add attributes that are specific to this session or survey response, by adding an additional field to the JSON object called responseTraits:
+You can also add attributes that are specific to this session or survey response.
+This requires manually editing the HTML provided.
+Look for the JSON object with data specific to this survey in that HTML, and add an additional field called responseTraits:

 "userTraits": {